zagrebelnaya81/frontend_test/README.md

 ## Running unit tests	The following changes need to be implemented to the gallery:
-  1. Make images popup on click.
+  1. Make images popup on click.- Done
   2. Turn the Gallery into 'infinite-scrolling' gallery (for example: facebook feed).
+I did it on 100+10 images.
+But how I can understand I should did query to you backend with parametrs "from- to " to load new images, for exemple from 100 to 150 images.
+But I see only parametr per_page and I don;t know how can I did from 100 to 150 image.
   3. Add a uniq feature.
-Here is where you can go wild and show us what you can do.
+Here is where you can go wild and show us what you can do - .I did mdb- of five images
   4. BONUS: Implement the infinite scrolling without using third party packages